tomchinery/real-time-document-storage/README.md

     npm install
 ```

+Make sure index.html is being served up by your web server.

 ## Tests

 The test suite is written with Karma and Jasmine.
 To run the test server run: